install4j HelpDownload

 • Problem analysis

 The code that you enter is analyzed on the fly and checked for errors and warning conditions.
 Errors are shown with red underlines in the editor and with red stripes in the right gutter.
-Warnings, such as unused variable declarations, are shown with a yellow background in the editor and with yellow stripes in the right gutter.
+Warnings, such as unused variable declarations, are shown with yellow underlines in the editor and with yellow stripes in the right gutter.
 Hovering the mouse over an error or warning in the editor as well as hovering the mouse over a stripe in the gutter area displays the error or warning message.

 The status indicator at the top of the right gutter is green if there are no warnings or errors, yellow if there are warnings but no errors and red if there are errors.
-In the latter case the code will not compile and the installer cannot be generated.
+In the latter case, the code will not compile and the installer cannot be generated.
+You can configure the threshold for problem analysis in the Java editor settings.

 • Context-sensitive Javadoc